NEC's initiatives and achievements.

 JC3 promotes a pre-emptive, comprehensive response to cyber threats by capitalizing on the individual strengths of industry, academic research institutes and law enforcement agencies, and the police's stronger investigative rights.

 JC3's ultimate aim is to encourage cooperation and information sharing among relevant institutions worldwide, so they can pinpoint the source of any threat, and localize or minimize any resulting damage.

-- *NEC's Executive Vice President and Chief Marketing Officer, Takaaki Shimizu, was appointed JC3's first Representative Director.
+- *NEC's Senior Officer, Takaaki Shimizu, was appointed JC3's first Representative Director.

 Cooperating with the MIC's practical exercise to defend against cyber attacks